nxrighthere/ENet-CSharp/README.md

 `PeerState.Zombie` a peer not properly disconnected.

+### Delegates
+#### Memory callbacks
+Provides per application events.

+`IntPtr AllocCallback(IntPtr size)` notifies when a memory is requested for allocation.
+Expects pointer to the newly allocated memory.

+`void FreeCallback(IntPtr memory)` notifies when the memory can be freed.

+`void NoMemoryCallback()` notifies when memory is not enough.

+#### Packet callbacks
+Provides per packet events.

+`PacketFreeCallback(Packet packet)` notifies when a packet is being destroyed.

 ### Structures
 #### Address
 Contains a marshalled structure with host data and port number.